danweitzel/aussda_api/README.md

 | AUTNES Online     | 2017 | 10096_da_en_v1_0.tab | 10.11587/I7QIYJ | data.aussda.at |
 | AUTNES Multi-mode | 2017 | 10025_da_en_v1_0.dta | 10.11587/NXDDPE | data.aussda.at |

-R code for requestion the AUTNES Online 2017 SUF version of the data set would look like this:
+R code for requesting the AUTNES Online 2017 SUF version of the data set would look like this:

 ```
 # Autnes